University of New South Wales

 Sydney has a vibrant arts, cultural and restaurant scene where you can indulge in the many different flavours of Australia and the world.
 The popular café scene allows for outdoor eating where you can make the most of Sydney’s beautiful weather.

 UNSW’s prime location means it is close to Sydney downtown, Bondi and Coogee beaches and other major attractions and shopping areas in the Sydney city area.

 Paddington is home to the College of Fine Arts and is only 10 minutes from the main campus.
 It is well known for its fashion boutiques and is regarded as the place to see the latest trends in fashion and design.
 Paddington along with the neighbouring suburbs of Surry Hills and Darlinghurst create a trendy atmosphere with their art galleries, cafes, pubs and fashion outlets.

 Bondi Junction is a popular place for shopping and is located close to Bondi Beach.
 It is easy to access by public transport from UNSW and the city and has a huge shopping centre that houses all the major department stores and retail outlets in one convenient place.
 The centre also includes a large cinema and entertainment complex.

-There are express busses from UNSW to the city and Central Railway Station.
+There are express busses from UNSW Sydney to the city and Central Railway Station.
 Close to Central Railway Station is Sydney’s China Town with an exciting mix of affordable restaurants and shops from all over Asia.
-Just a short walk away is Darling Harbour where you can find museums, Sydney Aquarium and plenty of speciality shops.
+Just a short walk away is Darling Harbour where you can find museums, Sydney Aquarium and plenty of specialty shops.

 There is always plenty to do in Sydney, lots of friendly people and the great weather makes it the perfect destination to spend 6 -12 months on exchange.